 Figure 1: Original shapes with various fills and their semi-transparent counterparts

-To set a transparency value for your shape in PowerPoint 2016, follow these steps:
+To set a Transparency value for your shape in PowerPoint 2016 for Windows, follow these steps: